michael2008/ME-Live-Doc/docs/user-guide.md

 |    **Hard disk**     |        500GB M.2 SSD or PCIE SSD         | <ul><li>Recommend SAMSUNG 850 EVO 500G M.2 SSD.</li></ul> |
 | **Operating system** |        Windows 10 64bit or above         | <ul><li>Only 64bit system is supported.</li><li>Windows 7/8 and Windows Server editions are not supported.</li></ul> |

+> Note:
-> Note 1: Visit [https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder) to see the NVIDIA GPU support matrix.
+    * Visit [https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix#Encoder) to see the NVIDIA GPU support matrix.

-> Note 2: Single common GTX1070 card could accelerate the transcoding process up to 8x, which roughly means the system can process an 8-minutes recording in about 1 minute.
+    * Single common GTX1070 card could accelerate the transcoding process up to 8x, which roughly means the system can process an 8-minutes recording in about 1 minute.
 The use of cards of lower GPU computation power is also possible but would result in slower video processing.

 ### Assembly Steps